menu icon

 Keep in touch!

-If you make this chunky cauliflower potato soup I'd love to know how it turned out for you.
-Did you use different herbs?
+If you make this vegan cauliflower leek and potato soup recipe I'd love to know how it turned out for you.
+Did you add other ingredients?
 Let me know in the comments below, thanks:)

 • Top down view of creamy butternut squash tomato soup with croutons in grey bowl with spoon on right.